 How you store your kitten’s food can affect the safety and quality of the diet.
-Proper storage can keep food from spoiling, getting stale, and prevent pest infestations.
+Proper storage can keep food from spoiling and getting stale and prevent pest infestations.

 Different food formats require different storage methods.
 Kibble has the longest shelf life, but you can keep the food fresher for longer if opened bags are properly stored in an air-tight container in and away from direct sunlight.

 Canned foods are a bit different.
 They are not shelf-stable and must be refrigerated once opened, but still need proper storage in the fridge to ensure the quality, taste, and texture are maintained.